chimera-linux/chimera-linux.github.io/_docs/configuration/xorg.md

 On top of Wayland, Chimera supports Xorg.
 Note that Wayland is recommended by the distribution for most users.

+Xorg is in the `contrib` repo.
+Therefore, enable the repository first if it is not already.

-To install Xorg, simply add the necessary package:
+Then you can add the necessary package:

 ```
 # apk add xserver-xorg